Loyle Carner: Early life

-At the age of 13, Carner portrayed a small role in the 2008 film 10,000 BC.
-He started his secondary education at Whitgift School in South Croydon, having secured a scholarship, and moved on to study at the Brit School, and began studying for an acting degree at the Drama Centre.
+At the age of 13, Carner had a small role in the 2008 film 10,000 BC.
+He started his secondary education at Whitgift School in South Croydon, then after having secured a scholarship moved on to study at the Brit School for Performing Arts and Technology.
+He was then accepted into the Drama Centre where he began a degree in acting.
 In 2014, he dropped out of the Drama Centre after his stepfather died of sudden unexpected death in epilepsy (SUDEP), deciding to focus on his music.
+Reflecting on this decision, Carner said: "It changed my life not just by making money from it but also by meeting all the people I know.
+All the people I love are connected to this thing of ours."